-- The Magic: The Gathering card Skeletonize burns away a creature's flesh and (assuming three damage will kill it) leaves behind an undead skeleton under your command.
+- Skeletonize burns away a creature's flesh and (assuming three damage will kill it) leaves behind an undead skeleton under your command.

-- Chaosium's supplement All the World's Monsters.
+- Supplement All the Worlds' Monsters.
 If a creature is touched by a Coachman of Death, it must make a saving throw vs. magic or be turned into a zombie.

-- In Warcraft III, Arthas transforms Sylvanas Windrunner into a banshee while she's still alive.
+- During the invasion of Quel'Thalas, Arthas transforms Sylvanas Windrunner into a banshee while she's still alive.
 This was retconned in the World of Warcraft novel Arthas: The Rise of the Lich King, however.